-Somewhere on his hate site, Hillyard says,
+Somewhere on his hate site, Hillyard said,

 You see, anyone with $10.00, can swear out a warrant on someone and have them arrested by swearing under oath what they believe to be true facts.That only works in Hillyard-land.
 He doesn't have a lot of experience on this side of the criminal system, though.
 Remember, most of his experience is riding in the back seat of the car with the shiny lights, the one with the doors you can't open from the inside?
-I guess we can't expect him to know that much about how these things work
+I guess we can't expect him to know that much about how these things work.

 Back here in the reality of law-abiding citizen land, what happens is that when you're a victim of a crime, you have to convince the police that a crime has occurred.
 Then you have to get them to take a report.
 And act on it.
 And even then, there's no guarantee that anyone will be arrested, or if they're arrested, that anyone will choose to prosecute.
 It's all a crapshoot.

 That was one of the hardest things to do at all—just get the police to take a report!
 "Prostitution ads in your name?
 Nothing I can do 'bout that.
 Call a lawyer."
-They didn't know how to handle anything transmitted via the internet.
-Sure, had the same words been written or even printed on a computer printed and delivered physically, they'd be terroristic threats, no question—but on the internet?
+They didn't know how to handle anything transmitted via the Internet.
+Sure, had the same words been written or even printed on a computer printed and delivered physically, they'd be terroristic threats, no question—but on the Internet?
 "Um, I dunno, lady.
 Get a restraining order?"
 (These are all quotes from the Dekalb county patrol officer who came out to take the first report.

 I'm nothing if not stubborn, though, and I insisted that an officer take a report about the threatening email I'd received saying the sender had followed us home.